 “They are a feared and dreaded people; they are a law to themselves and promote their own honor” (Hab 1:5-7).

 Before I go any further, a couple of words of clarification.
-I am not envisioning church buildings being bulldozed as the Jewish temple was destroyed by the Babylonians, or believers being herded into internment camps as the nation in the 6th century BC was literally taken into captivity far from Judah.
+I am not envisioning church buildings being bulldozed as the Jewish temple was destroyed by the Babylonians, or believers being herded into internment camps as the nation in the 6th century BCE was literally taken into captivity far from Judah.
 Present spiritual realities may have their historical precedents, but that does not mean a literal repetition of every historical detail.

 However, there are a couple of aspects of adopting this interpretation of events that will correspond to this ancient event.
 For one, Jeremiah was vilified for preaching such a message to the people of God.
 He was regarded as a traitor and defeatist: